ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 In this section, you opened three magical windows into FreeBSD's kernel:

-- `dmesg`—the diary of the system, recording hardware detection and driver messages.
+- `dmesg`- the diary of the system, recording hardware detection and driver messages.
-- `sysctl`—the control panel that reveals (and sometimes adjusts) kernel settings.
+- `sysctl` - the control panel that reveals (and sometimes adjusts) kernel settings.
-- `/dev`—the place where devices come to life as files.
+- `/dev`- the place where devices come to life as files.

 The **big picture** to remember is this: whenever you type a command, it travels through the shell, down into the kernel, and finally to the hardware.
 The results then bubble back up for you to see.
 Tools like `dmesg`, `sysctl`, and `/dev` let you peek into that flow and see what the kernel is doing behind the scenes.

-These aren't just abstract tools—they're exactly how you'll see your **own driver** appear in the system.
+These aren't just abstract tools; they're exactly how you'll see your **own driver** appear in the system.
 When you load your module, you'll watch `dmesg` light up, you may expose a knob with `sysctl`, and you'll interact with your device node under `/dev`.

 Before we move on to the next chapter and start learning about C programming, let's pause to consolidate everything you've learned in this chapter.
 In the next section, we'll review the key ideas and give you a set of challenges to practice, exercises that will help lock in these new skills and prepare you for the journey ahead.